 "Now don' be like that, mah sweet little puss."

-Thrusting his arm inside the small door, movements startlingly fast, he grabbed Harry by the front paw, barley snarling when Harry sunk his fangs into the flesh of his arm.
-Harry growled around the flesh and the blood filed his mouth and that he wanted to find as rancid as the smell of the man.
+Thrusting his arm inside the small door, movements startlingly fast, he grabbed Harry by the front paw, barely snarling when Harry sunk his fangs into the flesh of his arm.
+Harry growled around the flesh, blood filing his mouth, that was as rancid as the smell of the man.
 The man screamed louder than Harry thought possible, dropping his hold on Harry's paw and trying to jerk his hand out of the cage.

 "Bloody fuck," screamed the man, trying to fling Harry off his now shredded arm.
 The man gave another violent shake of his arm, finally dislodging Harry, flinging Harry across the small room to crash against the wall.